Subtitle Edit

-Subtitle Edit (also known as SE) is a free and open-source subtitle editor to create, edit, adjust or synchronize subtitles for videos.
+Subtitle Edit (also known as SE) is a free and open-source subtitle editor for Windows, macOS and Linux.
+It is used to create, edit, synchronize and convert video subtitles, and includes tools for automatic transcription, translation and conversion of image-based subtitles to text.

 Features

 SE supports 250+ subtitle formats.
-Some of the most popular ones are SubRip, Timed Text, DFXP (Netflix standards), ITT (iTunes), SubStation Alpha, MicroDVD, SAMI, D-Cinema and BdSub.
-It uses the VLC media player, MPC-HC, Mpv or DirectShow to play videos.
+Some of the most popular ones are SubRip, Timed Text, DFXP (Netflix standards), ITT (iTunes), SubStation Alpha, MicroDVD, SAMI, D-Cinema and BdSub.Support for these formats isn't complete, though.
+For instance, WebVTT is one of the supported formats, but none of its styling features are supported.

+As of version 5.0, SE relies on either the VLC media player or mpv for video playback, and FFmpeg for waveform generation.

-It is available in 34 languages and works on Windows and Linux.
+SE is available in 34 languages and works on Windows and Linux.

 Development

 In 2001, Nikolaj Lynge Olsson had started the development of Subtitle Edit in Delphi which continued until April 2009.
 On 6 March 2009, 2.0 Beta 1 version (build 42401) was released.

 Over time, more developers have contributed to SE's development, and it is still active.
 It is hosted at GitHub.

-On May 17, 2011, the developer announced the testing version of SE 3.2 for Linux.
+On 17 May 2011, the developer announced the testing version of SE 3.2 for Linux.
 It uses the same source code that was developed for Windows, to implement it on Linux using Mono Project.

-On October 17, 2011, the developer announced the availability of stable version for Linux.
+On 17 October 2011, the developer announced the availability of stable version for Linux.
 The developer himself stated that it is working well on Ubuntu.

+Version 5.0 was released on 22 June 2026 as a rewrite with native support for Windows, macOS and Linux.
+At launch, some specialized features from version 4 had not yet been ported.
+The new interface uses Avalonia in place of Windows Forms.